sotrh/learn-wgpu/docs/beginner/tutorial3-pipeline/README.md

 <div class="note">

 I'm glossing over the code in the build script as this guide is focused on wgpu related topics.
 Designing build scripts is a topic in and of itself, and going into it in detail would be quite a long tangent.
+You can learn more about build scripts in [The Cargo Book](https://doc.rust-lang.org/cargo/reference/build-scripts.html).

 </div>